KokuDey1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that decodes acrostics that use the first letter of each line.

-The ‘decoded’ message has to end with a new line
+The ‘decoded’ message has to end with a new line a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

+Order by number of requests, most active host or IP at the top